IngoScholtes/kdd2018-tutorial/docs/index.md

 # When and where

-The tutorial will take place on **Wednesday August 22, 2018** in ICC Capital Suite Room 2+3+4 of the [ExCel London](https://www.excel.london/organiser/venue-map), 1 Western Gateway, Royal Victoria Dock, London, E16 1FR.
+The tutorial will take place on **Wednesday August 22, 2018** from **08:30 - 17:10** in ICC Capital Suite Room 2+3+4 of the [ExCel London](https://www.excel.london/organiser/venue-map), 1 Western Gateway, Royal Victoria Dock, London, E16 1FR.

 # Prerequisites